-The amortisation and depreciation of assets commence when the assets are ready for use, i.e. when the assets are at the required location and the conditions necessary for use have been met.
-Depreciation and amortisation cease when the asset is fully depreciated or amortised or when the asset is classified as held for sale.
-Depreciation and amortisation are charged so as to write off the cost of each asset, other than land and non-current intangible and tangible assets under construction and advances, over their estimated useful lives, using the straight line method, as follows:
+The depreciation of assets commence when the assets are ready for use, i.e. when the assets are at the required location and the conditions necessary for use have been met.
+Depreciation ceases when the asset is fully depreciated or when the asset is classified as held for sale.
+Depreciation is charged so as to write off the cost of each asset, other than land and tangible assets under construction and advances, over their estimated useful lives, using the straight line method, as follows:

 Amortisation and depreciation rates (from - to %)

-Intangible assets 20

-Buildings 1.2 - 7.7
+Buildings 1,2 - 7,7

-Equipment 7.5 - 50
+Equipment 7,5 - 50

-Tools, plant inventory and vehicles 5.6 - 25
+Tools, plant inventory and vehicles 5,6 - 25

 Other tangible assets 20